Yash-Dave/Rcadion.github.io/README.md

 ### Hi there 👋, I am Yash Dave.
 #### I am a web developer from Mumbai,India.

-I have made this project in collaboration with my teammates [@Yash-Dave](https://github.com/Yash-Dave) and [@Vivek Hotti](https://github.com/Vivek-Hotti) for our college mid sem mini-project.
+I have made this project in collaboration with my teammates [@Yash-Dave](https://github.com/Yash-Dave) and [@Vivek Hotti](https://github.com/Vivek-Hotti) for our college mid semester mini-project.

 # R-cadion
 *This is a project where I have tried to create a 2 in i game